cabovianco/android-bored-sample/README.md

 # Bored Activities App

-An Android app that suggests fun activities to do when you're bored, built with Kotlin and Jetpack Compose.
+A simple Android app that suggests activities to do when you're bored, built with Kotlin and Jetpack Compose.

 ## Description